-CPH's own funds mainly consists of high-quality common equity tier 1 capital, namely co-operative shares (paid up capital) and retained earnings accumulated over the past two decades (other reserves and funds for general banking risk).
+CPH's own funds mainly consists of high-quality common equity tier 1 capital, namely co-operative shares (paid up capital) and mainly retained earnings accumulated over the past two decades (other reserves and funds for general banking risk).
 More than half of the retained earnings are placed in the funds for general banking risk which underlines CPH's intention to lock in its capital buffer and maintain a large cushion to absorb unexpected losses.
-At the end of 2019, CPH owns 99,7 % of CPH Life5 shares corresponding to an interest of \in 5,98 million.
+At the end of 2021, CPH owns 100% of CPH Life5 shares corresponding to \in 6 million.
 This participation is deducted from the common equity tier 1 capital.